dheivii/pizza_dashboard_PowerBI/README.md

-# 🍕 Pizza sales report-Data Analysis(Interactive Dashboard creation using MS Excel)
+# 🍕 Pizza sales report-Data Analysis(Interactive Dashboard)
 ## 📋 Project Objective:
 The Pizza Store wants to create an **annual sales report** to better understand their customers and boost future sales.
 This dashboard provides key insights into sales performance, pizza categories, and customer preferences.